Klana: Gradina Castle

-Catholic churches and chapels
+Catholic Churches and Chapels

-Saint Hieronymus's Church
+Saint Jerome Church

-St. Hieronymus's Church (Klana dialect: Sveti Jerolim) is the main parish church for the municipality of Klana.
+St. Jerome's Church (St. Hieronymus; Klana dialect: Sveti Jerolim) is the main parish church for the municipality of Klana.
 Few written records about the history of the church survive as they were destroyed in the parish archives during World War II when the parish office and the priest's house were destroyed during aerial bombing.
 In 1679, Johann Weikhard Valvasor made a graphic representation of Klana with the church of St. Hieronymus suggesting that the church existed as early as the 17th century.
 Construction was completed in 1836 and the church was consecrated in 1850 by Bishop Bartholomew Legat.
 Above the main entrance there is a built-in stone slab with a Latin inscription which says that the church was completed at a time when the largest landowner in Klana was Josip Negovetić (landowner), pastor Klement Marotti, and church elders Grgur Gauš and Luka Laginja.
 In 1870, a devastating earthquake struck Klana, the vault of the church was damaged, the steps to the main altar, and the altar itself.
 The church was thoroughly repaired, but underwent major alterations throughout the twentieth century.